dsakic/College/README.md

 We rely on the previous task.
 Under the HTML5 standard, make the footer of your frontend interface.
-Place the text in the footer as desired, eg Copyright © Use the icons for connecting social networks and links to them as needed. necessarily put a link to your Github repository with the picture as it is in the example.
+Place the text in the footer as desired, eg Copyright © Use the icons for connecting social networks and links to them as needed.
+Necessarily put a link to your Github repository with the picture as it is in the example.

 HINT: